-In addition, we encourage your active engagement in the dialogue.
-Membership in The Sedona Conference Working Group Series is open to all.
-The Series includes WG11 and several other Working Groups in the areas of electronic document management and discovery, patent litigation best practices, data privacy and security, and other "tipping point" issues in the law.
+Finally, we encourage your active engagement in the dialogue.
+Membership in The Sedona Conference Working Group

+Series is open to all.
+The Series includes WG11 and several other Working Groups in the areas of electronic document management and discovery, cross-border discovery and data protection laws, international data transfers, patent litigation, patent remedies and damages, and trade secrets.
 The Sedona Conference hopes and anticipates that the output of its Working Groups will evolve into authoritative statements of law, both as it is and as it should be.
 Information on membership and a description of current Working Group activities is available at https://thesedonaconference.org/wgs.

-Craig Weinlein

-Executive Director

-The Sedona Conference
+Craig Weinlein Executive Director The Sedona Conference January 2018

-January 2017